adaptyteam/adapty-docs/versioned_docs/version-2.0/migration-to-adapty-sdk-v3.md

 This creates a `.xcworkspace` file for your app.
 Use this file for all future development of your application.

-Activate Adapty and AdaptyUI SDK.
+Activate Adapty and AdaptyUI SDK modules.
 Before v3.0, you did not activate AdaptyUI, remember to **add AdaptyUI activation**.
 Parameters are not changes, so keep them as is.

 ```swift title="Swift"
 // In your AppDelegate class: